-December 31, 2018
+December 31,

+2019 2018

-Accrued research and development \$ 3,529 \$ 1,855
+Accrued research and development \$ 3,742 \$ 3,529

-Accrued compensation 3,534 2,033
+Accrued compensation 3,583 3,534

-Accrued other 1,172 2,084
+Accrued other 1,853 1,172

-\$ 8,235 \$ 5,972
+\$ 9,178 \$ 8,235

-9. Preferred Unit Tranche Rights
+9. Preferred Unit Tranche Right

-Included in the terms of the Redeemable Preferred Unit Purchase Agreement and the Series 1 Senior Preferred Unit Purchase Agreement were Tranche Rights which obligated the investors to purchase additional preferred units under certain conditions.
-The Tranche Rights also provided the investors with the right to purchase these additional units.
-The Company concluded that the Tranche Rights met the definition of a freestanding financial instrument as the Tranche Rights were legally detachable and separately exercisable from the Redeemable Preferred Units and the Series 1 Senior Preferred Units.
-Therefore, the Company allocated the net proceeds to each Tranche Right and the Redeemable Preferred Units or the Series 1 Senior Preferred Units based on the fair value at the date of issuance with the remaining proceeds being allocated to the Redeemable Preferred Units or Series 1 Senior Preferred Units.
+Included in the terms of the Series 1 Senior Preferred Unit Purchase Agreement was a Tranche Right which obligated the investors to purchase additional preferred units under certain conditions.
+The Tranche Right also provided the investors with the right to purchase these additional units.
+The Company concluded that the Tranche Right met the definition of a freestanding financial instrument as the Tranche Right was legally detachable and separately exercisable from the Series 1 Senior Preferred Units.
+Therefore, the Company allocated the net proceeds to the Tranche Right and the Series 1 Senior Preferred Units.